2019 Karnataka Legislative Assembly by-elections: Gains by BJP

-The bypolls were necessitated because 15 MLAs, from Congress and Janata Dal (S), resigned to bring down Kumaraswamy's coalition government.
-BJP won 12 out of 15 seats.
-But 3 seats escaped its grasp.
-Roshan Beg from Shivajinagar had resigned.
-But BJP did not allow Roshan Baig to join them, and he did not contest the bypoll.
-Congress retained the seat.
-From Hoskote, MTB Nagaraj resigned his seat and joined BJP who nominated him from his former seat.
-But a BJP rebel challenged him, and the rebel won.
-From Hunsur (Hunasuru), Adagur Vishwanath had won on JD(S) ticket, defeating Manjunath of Congress.
-He resigned, and contested as BJP candidate this time.
-But this time Manjunath managed to win the seat for Congress.
+The bypolls were required after 15 MLAs, from Congress and Janata Dal (S), resigned to bring down Kumaraswamy's coalition government.

+BJP won 12 of the available 15 seats.
+After Roshan Beg from Shivajinagar had resigned, BJP did not allow him to join them; Beg was unable to contest the bypoll and Congress retained the seat.

+From Hoskote, MTB Nagaraj resigned his seat and joined BJP, who had nominated him from his former seat.
+Nagaraj was challenged by a BJP rebel, who won the seat.

+From Hunsur (Hunasuru), Adagur Vishwanath had previously won on JD(S) ticket, defeating Manjunath of Congress.
+Vishwanath resigned and contested as a BJP candidate, but Manjunath managed to win the seat for Congress.